Modern slavery statement

 We conduct an annual review of directly held public companies and directly held private companies in the Wellcome investment portfolio, including their stance on human rights and anti-slavery.
 We also review our property managers and property-backed operational businesses.

 An increasing number of companies in which we invest are adding more detailed policies relating to ESG and modern slavery, with progress in areas such as staff training and supply chain due diligence.
-Others have publicly committed to protecting human rights or produce company-specific modern slavery statements.
+Others have publicly committed to protecting human rights, or produce company-specific modern slavery statements.
 Some companies with large and complex global supply chains are difficult to assess but we have been satisfied by the policies in place.
 Some companies operate in higher-risk geographies not subject to any regional modern slavery laws, and do not disclose much information about their methods of working or documentation.
 We continue to engage with the management of these companies on this issue.

 Based on our annual review, we are satisfied that the companies in which we invest have measures in place to consider the risk of modern slavery and human trafficking.

-As part of our modern slavery risk assessment, and as an additional layer of due diligence, we have also screened our investments identified as higher risk in terms of modern slavery against a human rights violation database.
+As part of our modern slavery risk assessment, and as an additional layer of due diligence, we have also screened investments identified as higher risk in terms of modern slavery against a human rights violation database.
 No material reports against them were identified on this database.

 Training